 Three phases of local authority-led pilot projects were developed to test innovative approaches to delivering energy efficiency and low carbon heat across the domestic and non-domestic sectors.
-We are providing an evaluation of all three pilot phases to learn lessons for further roll out of the programme and to make recommendations for future energy policy.
+We provided an evaluation of all three pilot phases to learn lessons for further roll out of the programme and have made recommendations for future energy policy.

 Our findings have looked at the pilot projects' governance, management, and partnership structures.